 These steps will explain how to access the FTP Manager.

 - Login to your Bluehost cPanel

-- Click the "hosting" link at the top of the account.
+- Click the "Advanced" tab towards the left side of the account.

 Create a new FTP account

-Once you have accessed the FTP Manager these steps will explain show to create an FTP account.
+Once you have accessed the FTP Accounts page, these steps will explain how to create an FTP account.